Irish VAT Rates. Return of Trading Details. Tax and Accounting Services. Irish and EU VAT. Reverse Charge Mechanism

 7. If your business pays VAT to Revenue on a monthly direct debit basis, you should check to see if you’re required to increase this amount after 1st March 2021.

-8. Consider how to account for payments on account which are received in advance of the VAT rate change.
+8. Consider how to account for payments on account which are received in advance of the rate change.

 9. Annual Return of Trading Details – Please be aware that the Annual Return of Trading Details deadline date has been extended from 23rd January to 10th March 2021 to take account of the rate change in 2020.

-According to eBrief No. 030/21, Revenue’s Revised Entrepreneur Relief Manual has been updated to reflect an amendment made to the relief under Section 597AA CTA 1997 by section 24 Finance Act 2020.
+According to eBrief No. 030/21, Revenue’s Revised Entrepreneur Relief Manual (CGT) has been updated to reflect an amendment made to the relief under Section 597AA CTA 1997 by section 24 Finance Act 2020.
+Revised Entrepreneur Relief is a relief from the standard Capital Gains Tax rate of 33% that would normally apply to the sale of a business.
+It applies to individuals disposing of certain business assets.

 The relief provides for a 10% rate of CGT to apply to chargeable gains arising on disposals or part disposals of “qualifying business assets” up to a lifetime limit of €1 million.